evstar3/2D-SPP/README.md

 **TS** is an acronym for Tree Search.
 This algorithm creates a search tree where an action represents placing a certain box at a certain position.
 This version of tree search requires the `--rounds` flag, which determines how many tree nodes the algorithm should explore.
-The algorithm is similar to A* where the current cost is the height of the strip and the hueristic function is the total height of all the yet unplaced boxes.
+The algorithm is similar to A* where the current cost is the height of the strip and the hueristic function is the total height of all the yet-unplaced boxes.

 Notes:
 - the hueristic function intentionally overestimates because an underestimating hueristic would search a majority of the tree and take a *very long* time to finish